bchaffin/bchaffin.github.io/preheat/preheat.markdown

 I think it's very unlikely that this is a problem anyone will ever have to solve again; around 2012 Mitsubishi changed to allow control by a standard interface.
-But if for some reason you are trying to use a smart thermostate to control a pre-2012 Mitsubshi heat pump, and by some miracle you actually find this page, you are welcome to contact me and I'll reverse-engineer what I have.
+But if for some reason you are trying to use a smart thermostat to control a pre-2012 Mitsubshi heat pump, and by some miracle you actually find this page, you are welcome to contact me and I'll reverse-engineer what I have.